kolyshkin/docker-volume-ploop/README.md

 ## Installation

-This guide assumes you are using a recent version of Virtuozzo or OpenVZ, and have Docker up and running.
+This guide assumes you are using a recent version of Virtuozzo, Virtuozzo Storage, or OpenVZ, and already have Docker up and running.

+There are two ways to install the plugin: from repo or from sources.
+Please choose one.

-### From RPM repo
+### Recommended: RPM (from repo)

+The recommended way of installation is from the repository.
+This is as easy as:

 ```
 wget https://goo.gl/9N6lfJ -O /etc/yum.repos.d/docker-volume-ploop.repo
 yum install docker-volume-ploop
 ```
+Once installed, please proceed to [Starting](#Starting)

-### From source
+### Alternative: source (from git)

+Alternatively, you can build the plugin from source.

 First, you need to have ```ploop-devel``` package installed: